dwjoyce/pythonbook/chapters/Naming your data.rst

 Saving and recalling
 --------------------

-Remember in the last chapter we looked at how your calculator works and started using the Python programming language to copy and build on this.
+Remember in the previous chapter we looked at how your calculator works and started using the Python programming language to copy and build on this.

 One feature of a calculator is the Memory button, usually marked by the letter **M**.
 This allows you to store a number, add onto or subtract from it, and recall it later for use in a new calculation.
 It effectively makes the calculator remember a number for you, so that you do not have to.